 6. Set Financial Goals

-Setting goals has many benefits including increased motivation and productivity, mental clarity, and a sense of accomplishment.
+Setting goals has many benefits, including increased motivation and productivity, mental clarity, and a sense of accomplishment.
 Not to mention, goal-setting can even make you a happier person.

 7. Monitor Your Progress

-If you’ve taken this course before then you can hang the progress tracker on your wall.
+Hang a progress tracker on your wall.
 Choose a place where you will see it often because keeping your goals in the forefront of your mind will ensure you stay on track.

 Using a customizable savings tracker is another great tool for visual learners.

 If you are a verbal learner then physically writing out your goals or using a calendar to track your habits would be an effective method to evaluate your progress.

 Essentially you just need to find a way of tracking that aligns with your personality because you will be more likely to stick with it.